maplefu0601/weatherRedux/README.md

 ## Learning purpose

+This is a pracitce project using react with redux.

 Build a simple react/redux weather application.
 The application should show current weather of selected city and have functionality to provide a 5 day forecast for the selected city.
 Below is a wireframe for the screen.

 ## Requirements